-Cycling in the Middle Kingdom: 2017 Ride Schedule
+Cycling in the Middle Kingdom

-- January 15, Sunday, Cayucos Coastal 200k
+Feb 15 Cayucos Coastal 200k

-Welcome to the home of the San Luis Obispo Randonneurs, a new region of Randonneurs USA.
+Welcome to the home of the San Luis Obispo Randonneurs, a region of Randonneurs USA.
 We ride long distance in the California Central Coast, in San Luis Obispo and northern Santa Barbara counties, an area known for great cycling along the Pacific Coast and inland in Paso Robles and Santa Ynez ranch and wine country.

 Randonneuring is long-distance unsupported endurance cycling.
 This style of riding is non-competitive in nature, and self-sufficiency is paramount.
 Friendly camaraderie, not competition, is the hallmark of randonneuring. ( see RUSA for more info)